verbb/formie/docs/developers/front-end-css.md

 This gives the benefit of relying on the Theme CSS, but giving you full control over theme settings and variables, without needing to override everything with `!important` to get around specificity rules.

 It's also a good idea to use Formie's "global" CSS variables, which can take care of a lot of work for you.
-As the example above mentions to change te colour of the submit button - however Formie uses this same colour for other things like focus-borders on inputs, the checked state of checkbox/radio inputs, and more.
+As the example above mentions to change the colour of the submit button - however Formie uses this same colour for other things like focus-borders on inputs, the checked state of checkbox/radio inputs, and more.

 Instead of overriding each one of these elements, you can set the `--fui-primary-color`.